Easy Whole Wheat Bread (No Kneading)

 This post may contain affiliate links.
 Read my full disclosure here.

 I’ll be the first to admit that I’m definitely not a baker.
-Though I do have a number of baked good recipes on this site for vegan muffins, bagels, and cinnamon rolls, baking has never been my expertise.
+Though I do have several baked good recipes on this site for vegan homemade muffins, whole wheat oil-free bagels, and vegan cinnamon rolls, baking has never been my expertise.

 But, that’s what is so great about this particular recipe for no-knead bread!
 It’s so easy that anyone can make it.
 I’d dare to say that it’s a nearly fool-proof bread recipe that even kids can help with.